quartznet/quartznet/readme.txt

 3. RELEASE INFO
 ----------------

-This is the Quartz.NET release 1.0.2.
-This release corresponds to Java Quartz version 1.6.6.
+This is the Quartz.NET release 1.0.3.
+This release corresponds roughly to Java Quartz's version 1.6.6.

 This release is a bug fix release.